adiXcodr/mcctezu_backend/README.md

     }
 ```

-Example input for UPDATE EVENTS :
+Example input for UPDATE NOTIFICATIONS :
 * Set the URL TO `https://mcctezu-backend.herokuapp.com/run-model/notifications/update_one` to Update Single Record OR
 Set the URL TO `https://mcctezu-backend.herokuapp.com/run-model/notifications/update_many` to Update More Than One Records